Movie Review: “Passengers”

 Con: Timeline (-1pt)

 While this is a pretty minor issue, I would have liked to have gotten an approximate timeline for when this movie takes place.
 The technology used throughout the film is way beyond what we have available now.
 Everyone on board The Avalon is headed to a planet named Homestead II.
 This implies that there is an original Homestead.
 Has humanity tried and failed to colonize the original?
 Has humanity colonized and used up the original Homestead’s resources already?
 I would have liked to have known what year all of this takes place and what previous colonizations were like.
-This is a very minor issue as the movie is not about the colonization of Homestead II, it is about the journey to a new and distant planet, but a year would have helped in introducing the setting of this film.
+This is a very minor issue as the movie is not about the colonization of Homestead II, it is about the journey to a new and distant planet, but a year would have helped in giving the story (and its characters) a ton of context.

 Pro: Visually Stunning (+3pts)